AdobeDocs/destination-sdk.en/help/destination-server-api.md

 ---
 description: The server and template specs in Adobe Destination SDK can be configured via the common endpoint `/authoring/v1/destination-servers`.
+This page lists and describes all the API operations that you can perform using the `/authoring/v1/destination-servers` API endpoint.
 title: Destination server endpoint API operations
 ---
 # Destination server endpoint API operations

+**API endpoint**: `platform.adobe.io/data/core/activation/authoring/v1/destination-servers`

 >[!IMPORTANT]
 >
 >* This feature is in limited beta and is only available to select [Adobe Exchange](https://partners.adobe.com/exchangeprogram/creativecloud.html) members.
 If you are interested in using Destination SDK, please contact Adobe Exchange.
 >* The documentation and the functionality are subject to change.

-**API endpoint**: `platform.adobe.io/data/core/activation/authoring/v1/destination-servers`

 This page lists and describes all the API operations that you can perform using the `/authoring/v1/destination-servers` API endpoint.
 The server and template specs in Adobe Destination SDK can be configured via the common endpoint `/authoring/v1/destination-servers`.
 For a description of the functionality provided by this endpoint, read [server and template specs](/help/server-and-template-configuration.md).

 ## Getting started with destination server API operations